wopian/kitsu/README.md

 You can find the kitsu package [documentation here][13]

-Check out the [Kitsu.io API documentation][12] for all the available models and their responses and relationships
+Check out the [Kitsu.io API documentation][12] for all the available models with their attributes and relationships

 ## Contributing